Obs and Gynae ST1 Interview Format 2024

-The Obstetrics and Gynaecology (O&G) ST1 interview format has changed over the last few years.
-Historically deaneries would interview their own candidates locally, modifying the stations to fit with their preferences.
-Now there is a national selection system (which is standard for other competitive run-through specialties like ophthalmology and radiology).
+The Obstetrics and Gynaecology ST1 interview format has changed over the last few years.
+Historically, deaneries would interview their own candidates locally, modifying the stations to fit with their preferences.
+Now, there is a national selection system (which is standard for other competitive run-through specialties like ophthalmology and radiology).

-- Quick fire round of questions.
-It is important that you practise your answers for the common questions that are likely to arise.
+- This includes a quick fire round of questions, and it is important that you practise your answers for the common questions that are likely to arise.